tne-lab/TORTE/hilbertcoeff.md

 Analysis-signal plugin must be built from source. (https://github.com/tne-lab/phase-calculator).

 ## Create the filter
 The easiest method to designing a new filter is using Matlabs filterDesigner.
 But any method to create a Parks-McClellan optimal FIR filter design would work.
+See scipy remez function for a Python implementation. https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.remez.html

 Here is the an example filterDesigner for the builtin theta/alpha filter.
 Note two tradeoffs that need to be attended.
 - First the filter order.
 A lower order means less time delay which will result in more accurate results.